masonrybits/learning_journal/coder_tools.md

 # Terminal
 A terminal is operated by typing command lines on the keyboard and feedback will be given to you similarly as text.
+Below are a few commands in terminal.

 Command | Action
 --------| -------